 Use cases in WIs IBACS and IRTCW require grouping of different media and metadata.
 For example, in the IBACS permanent document section 4.3.2, there is an Editor’s note stating the need for an SDP parameter for grouping the motion signals with the 3D model.
 The current document defines a generic grouping mechanism that can be used in 3GPP.

-Note that this mechanism is proposed for new group types that will be defined in 3GPP and does not propose any changes to the use of existing SDP a=group types defined in IETF and supported in 3GPP, such as, LS, bundle, etc.
+Note that this mechanism is proposed for new group types that will be defined in 3GPP and does not propose any changes to the use of existing SDP a=group types defined in IETF and supported in 3GPP, such as, LS, etc. The proposed syntax is meant to be easily extendible and generic to fit a variety of grouping mechanism to be defined in 3GPP.

 Grouping RTP Streams